 Types of Birth Control

 Several different categories of birth control exist.
-In general, however, they can really be split up into two broad categories – Hormonal, and non-hormonal.
-Depending on your specific needs and health history, your gynecologist in Midtown NYC Dr. Mariz will recommend an appropriate method for contraception.
+However, they can really be split up into two broad categories – Hormonal and non-hormonal.
+Depending on your specific needs and health history, your gynecologist in Midtown NYC, Dr. Mariz, will recommend an appropriate method for contraception.